bashiroglu/learning-react-withColt/Notes/Notes section 9.md

   }
 ```

+There is naming convention for these functions.
+The action name takes function action type name, for example (remove, add, delete etc.).
+But the function in child component take Name of parent function and handle keyword(handleRemove, handleAdd, handleDelete etc.).

 - Another concept is key.
 Key is used by react to identify what is changed, added, removed, updated.

 1.  key should be unique.